nautobot/nautobot/nautobot/docs/development/getting-started.md

 ## Enabling Pre-Commit Hooks

 Nautobot ships with a [Git pre-commit hook](https://githooks.com/) script that automatically checks for style compliance and missing database migrations prior to committing changes.
 This helps avoid erroneous commits that result in CI test failures.

+!!! note
+	This pre-commit hook currently only supports the Python Virtual Environment Workflow.

 You are encouraged to enable it by creating a link to `scripts/git-hooks/pre-commit`:

 ```no-highlight
 $ cd .git/hooks/